thenumbernine/lua-ffi-wasm/README.md

 - Other contenders?
 	- https://github.com/Doridian/LuaJS

-# LUALIBFB FIXES

-- `ffi.null` as well as `ffi.NULL`
-- luaffifb C type objects (ffi.typeof / ffi.metatype results) don't also to their object's metatable, especially `__index`.
-This is not the case in LuaJIT.
-- `print(ffi.cast('void*', ffi.cast('vec3f_t*', 0)+1))` should show `0xc`, but instead it shows `vec3f(1,1,1)` ... an error in luaffifb with its cdata of pointers' metamethods, esp +, is treating the pointer as its data when it should be doing pointer-arithmetic.
-- why do I think `tonumber(ffi.new('int64_t', 0))` is serializing first and then parsing the string to a number?
-Is there a better way to convert int64 boxed type to lua integer ...

 # MAKEFILE FIXES:

 - outputting pure wasm.
 I'm outptting js+wasm now because this seems to be the only way to get emscripten's virtual filesystem.  switching to wasm output makes FS go away.